GrapesJS/grapesjs/docs/modules/Components-new.md

 ### View

 Generally, when you create a component in GrapesJS you expect to see in the canvas the preview of what you've defined in the model.
-Indeed, by default, the editor does the exact thing and updates the element in the canvas when something in the model changes (eg. attributes, tag, etc.) to obtain the classic WYSIWYG (What You See Is What You Get) experience.
-Unfortunately, not always the simpliest thing is the right one, by building components for the builder you will notice that sometimes you'll need something more:
+Indeed, by default, the editor does the exact thing and updates the element in the canvas when something in the model changes (eg. attributes, tag, etc.) to obtain the classic **WYSIWYG** (What You See Is What You Get) experience.
+Unfortunately, not always the simplest thing is the right one, by building components for the builder you will notice that sometimes you'll need something more:
   * You want to improve the experience of editing of the component.
-    A perfect example is the TextComponent, its view is enriched with a built-in RTE (Rich Text Editor) which enables the user to edit the text faster by double clicking on it.
+    A perfect example is the TextComponent, its view is enriched with a built-in RTE (Rich Text Editor) which enables the user to edit the text faster by double-clicking on it.

     So you'll probably feel a need adding actions to react on some DOM events or even custom UI elements (eg. buttons) around the component.

-  * The DOM representation of the component acts differently from what you expect, so you need to change some behaviour.
+  * The DOM representation of the component acts differently from what you'd expect, so you need to change some behavior.
     An example could be a VideoComponent which, for example, is loaded from Youtube via iframe.
-Once the iframe is loaded, everything inside it is in a different context, the editor is not able to see it, indeed if you point your cursor on the iframe you'll interact with the video and not the editor, so you can't event select your component.
+Once the iframe is loaded, everything inside it is in a different context, the editor is not able to see it, indeed if you point your cursor on the iframe you'll interact with the video and not the editor, so you can't even select your component.
 To workaround this "issue", in the render, we disabled the pointer interaction with the iframe and wrapped it with another element (without the wrapper the editor would select the parent component).
-Obviosly, all of this changes has nothing to do with the final code, the result will always be a simple iframe
+Obviously, all of these changes have nothing to do with the final code, the result will always be a simple iframe

   * You need to customize the content or fill it with some data from the server

-For all of this cases you can use the `view` in your component type defintion.
-The input component is probably not the best use case for this scenario but we'll try to cover most of the cases with an example below
+For all of these cases, you can use the `view` in your Component Type Definition.
+The `<input>` component is probably not the best use case for this scenario but we'll try to cover most of the cases with an example below

 ```js
 editor.DomComponents.addType('my-input-type', {